EnyaHermite/SPH3D-GCN/README.md

 The proposed kernel is applied to graph neural networks without edge-dependent filter generation, making it computationally attractive for large point clouds.
 In our graph networks, each vertex is associated with a single point location and edges connect the neighborhood points within a defined range.
 The graph gets coarsened in the network with farthest point sampling.
 Analogous to the standard CNNs, we define pooling and unpooling operations for our network.
-We demonstrate the effectiveness of the proposed spherical kernel with graph neural networks for point cloud classification and semantic segmentation using ModelNet, ShapeNet, RueMonge2014, ScanNet and S3DIS datasets.
+We demonstrate the effectiveness of the proposed spherical kernel with graph neural networks for point cloud classification and semantic segmentation using ModelNet, **ShapeNet, RueMonge2014, ScanNet and S3DIS datasets**.

 In this repository, we release code and trained models for classification and segmentation.